Metrication in the United Kingdom: European Economic Community

-Metrication in the UK (post-1980)
+Further metrication in retail and transport (1980 to present)

 Metrication Board final report

-A public safety notice with distance quoted in metres.

-In its final report [1980], the Metrication Board wrote "Today metric units are used in many important areas of British life – including education; agriculture; construction; industrial materials; much of manufacturing; the wholesaling of petrol, milk, cheese and textiles; fatstock markets and many port fish auctions, nearly all the principal prepacked foods; posts and telecommunications: most freight and customs tariffs; all new and revised Ordnance Survey maps; and athletics.
-Nevertheless, taken as a whole, Britain is far from being wholly metric."
-The report identified two major sectors that had not yet been metricated being: retailing of weighed out foods and many sales by length, volume or area [metricated in 2000] and speed limits and road distance, height and weight signs [not metricated, except for weight and height signs metricated in 2015].
+In its final report, published in 1980, the Metrication Board wrote:

+Today metric units are used in many important areas of British life – including education; agriculture; construction; industrial materials; much of manufacturing; the wholesaling of petrol, milk, cheese and textiles; fatstock markets and many port fish auctions, nearly all the principal prepacked foods; posts and telecommunications: most freight and customs tariffs; all new and revised Ordnance Survey maps; and athletics.
+Nevertheless, taken as a whole, Britain is far from being wholly metric.

+The report identified two major sectors that had not then been metricated: the retailing of weighed-out foods and many sales by length, volume or area (metricated in 2000 (Note: Imperial units remained permitted alongside metric as supplementary indications, and the pint and troy ounce exemptions were unaffected.)); and speed limits and road distance, height and weight signs (still imperial, with metric added to new height and width signs from 2016).

 Retail industry

 By the beginning of 1980, 95% of the "basic shopping basket" of foods were sold in metric quantities, with only a few products not being sold in prescribed metric quantities.
-The final report of the Metrication Board catalogues dried vegetables, dried fruit, flour and flour products, oat products, cocoa and chocolate powder, margarine, instant coffee, pasta, biscuits, bread, sugar, corn flakes, salt, white fats, dripping and shredded suet as being sold by prescribed metric quantities while no agreement had been reached with the industry regarding jam, marmalade, honey, jelly preserves, syrup, cereal grain and starches.
+The final report of the Metrication Board catalogues dried vegetables, dried fruit, flour and flour products, oat products, cocoa and chocolate powder, margarine, instant coffee, pasta, biscuits, bread, sugar, corn flakes, salt, white fats, dripping and shredded suet as being sold by prescribed metric quantities, while no agreement had been reached with the industry regarding jam, marmalade, honey, jelly preserves, syrup, cereal grain and starches.

-The changeover to selling of petrol by the litre rather than by the gallon took place after the Board was wound up.
-It was prompted by a technical shortcoming of petrol pump design: pumps (which were electro-mechanical) had been designed to be switchable between metric and imperial units, but had no provisions for prices of £2 or more per unit of fuel.
-Once the price of petrol rose above £1 per gallon, the industry requested that they be permitted to sell fuel by the litre rather than the gallon, enabling them to reduce the unit price by a factor of about 4.5 and so to extend the lives of existing pumps.